codegefluester/ASReviews/README.md

 This sample will fetch the 50 latest reviews for the Facebook iOS App from the US App Store
 ```
   ASReviews *asr = [ASReviews instance];
-  // Set the ID of your app.
-If you don't know it, look it up in iTunes Connect
   [asr setAppId:@"284882215"];

-  // Set the country for which you want to get the reviews for (us = United States)
   [asr setCountryIdentifier:@"us"];

   [asr fetchReviewsFromPage:1 onComplete:^(NSArray *reviews, int page) {